pasc85/MathematicalMethods/README.md

 You'd be very welcome to contribute, e.g.:

 - spot typos or mistakes in the computations :eyes:
-- make suggestions on how to improve the exposition
 - set figures (some of them are hand-drawn atm :worried:)
 - Latex improvements (cf. the list of applications... :anguished:)
-- add examples / exercises
+- add examples / exercises :running:
-- fill in some of the applications that are currently missing
+- fill in some of the applications that are currently missing :mortar_board:
-- request topics to be added, or even write them yourself :mortar_board:

 The smaller contributions can be made by raising issues on GitHub.
 For the bigger contributions, a pull request from a fork would be best.
-(In that case, I'd very much recommend discussing things first via an issue.)
+(In that case, I'd recommend discussing things first via an issue.)
-I'll add a credits section at the end, listing those who've helped out :wink:
+I'll add a credits section at the end, listing those who've helped out (there'll be a special mention for the first contributor :wink:)

-Cheers :grin: --PP